todday-not-yesterday/AmlApi/AmlApi/ADRs/0001-PostgreSQL.md

 ## Consequences

-* All of the listed options are mature and would work well with our solution, PostgreSQL has a great community support and would integrate well with our other decisions.
+* PostgreSQL is a mature database solution that has long term support, a great documentation, and would integrate well with our other decisions.

 ## Pros